DaoCloud/DaoCloud-docs/docs/en/docs/kpanda/user-guide/gpu/nvidia/mig/create_mig.md

 # Enabling MIG Function

 This section describes how to enable NVIDIA MIG function.
 NVIDIA currently provides two strategies for exposing MIG devices on Kubernetes nodes:
-> Tips: After the MIG mode is disabled, you need to restart the physical node in order to use the whole card mode normally.

 - **Single mode** : Nodes expose a single type of MIG device on all their GPUs.
 - **Mixed mode** : Nodes expose a mixture of MIG device types on all their GPUs.

+!!! tip

+    After disabling MIG mode, the physical node needs to be restarted in order to use the whole card mode properly.

 For more details, refer to the [NVIDIA GPU Card Usage Modes](../index.md).